Air-operated double diaphragm pumps

 pump-protecting basket strainers

-The huge choice of construction materials allows selection of optimum chemical compatibility with the fluid and/or environment without neglecting the temperature range.
-Dampeners are also available for use in potentially explosive atmospheres (ATEX certification).
+Self-priming dry capacity even with considerable suction head, fine tuning of speed without pressure loss and the possibility of dry operation without suffering damage mean that these pumps offer unrivalled versatility.
+In addition, the huge choice of construction materials allows selection of optimum chemical compatibility with the fluid and/or environment without neglecting the temperature range.
+They are specifically designed for demanding applications with high humidity or in potentially explosive atmospheres (ATEX certification).

 - Excellent performance and value for money.